Dasfaust/bistracker/README.md

 # BiSTracker
 BiSTracker is an addon for World of Warcraft: The War Within season 1.
-It is a front-end that displays per-class and per-spec "best in slot" information from any datasource such as WoWHead in a highly functional and astetically pleasing manner.
+It is a front-end that displays per-class and per-spec "best in slot" information from any datasource such as WoWHead in a highly functional and aesthetically pleasing manner.
 It also includes optional integration with RCLootCouncil.

 I created this addon as a deep dive learning experience into Lua scripting and WoW addon development; I never had the goal of maintaning this addon beyond its current state.
 To solidify that stance, this repository will be archived.
 If you are interested in using this project as a learning resource or maintaning it beyond its current state, you can check the documentation below.